You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 Folding knives fall into three categories: manual, assisted and automatic.

-With a manual folding knife, you open the blade with no assistance from the knife itself.
-This can make them slow to open or require two hands to do so.
+With a manual folding knife, you open the blade without assistance from the knife itself.
+This can make them slow to open or require two hands.

 Automatic knives, or switchblades, have a mechanism that forces the blade to spring out of the handle at the push of a button.
 They’re quick to open but are illegal to carry in many places.